M1ssByt3/DBWk8_Policedb/README.md

   * Investigators: Limited access to assigned cases and related data.

   * Each user account is managed securely using CREATE USER, GRANT, and REVOKE SQL commands.

+How to Set Up

+  * Ensure MySQL Server and MySQL Workbench are installed.

+  * Open MySQL Workbench and connect to your local server.

+  * Open the SQL script (police_station_db.sql) via File > Open SQL Script.

+  * Execute the script (⚡ button) to create the database and tables.

+  * The schema police_station_db will now be visible under the Schemas tab.